-As highlighted by Hypotheses 3b and 4b, another important variable implied by both models of labor income and models with DRRA preferences, is the change in investor wealth.
-We obtain our measure of change in wealth induced by financial markets in two steps.
+As highlighted by Hypotheses 3b and 4b, another important variable implied by both models with riskless labor income and models with DRRA preferences, is the change in investor's wealth.
+We obtain our measure of change in wealth induced by financial markets in three steps.
 First, for all assets that each investor holds at the start of the month, we compute their change in value over that month.
 Second, we aggregate these for each account, to obtain the total change in portfolio value that would have resulted from these price movements.
-We call this measure the passive change in wealth (ΔW^p) , since it will be equal to the actual change in account value if the investor has remained passive, i.e. has not executed any trades, or moved any funds in our out of the account:
+We call this measure the passive change in wealth $(\Delta W^p)$ , since it will be equal to the actual change in account value if the investor has remained passive, i.e. has not executed any trades, or moved any funds in our out of the account: